Út í óvissuna – Television 21.15

-Alan has a good old Icelandic girlfriend named Elín (played by Ragnheiður Stendórsdóttur) and Elín lives in Reykjavík.
+Alan has an Icelandic girlfriend named Elín (played by Ragnheiður Stendórsdóttir) and Elín lives in Reykjavík.

-He travels to Iceland and the action soon starts with much fighting in the mountains and wastelands before the end.
+He immediately sets off for Iceland and soon the action gets exciting throughout the mountains and fjords before the end.

-Starring are Stuart Wilson and Ragnheiður Steindórsdóttir, as previously stated, but other Icelandic actors appearing in the film include Stendór Hjörleifsson, Harald G. Haraldsson, Árni Ibsen, Jóna Sverrisdóttir, Lilja Þórisdóttir, Jón Sigurbjörnsson and Flosi Ólafsson.
-Director is William Brayne.
+The main characters are played by Stuart Wilson and Ragnheiður Steindórsdóttir, as previously mentioned, but other Icelandic actors who appear in the film are Steindór Hjörleifsson, Harald G. Haraldsson, Árni Ibsen, Jóna Sverrisdóttir, Lilja Þórisdóttir, Jón Sigurbjörnsson and Flosi Ólafsson.

-The television series is in three parts; the first one is being shown this evening whilst the other two are being shown over the next two Wednesdays.
+The television series is in three episodes and the first one will be shown tonight whilst the other two are being shown over the next two Wednesdays.

-Image title: Conflict at Reykjavík Harbour – From the film ‘Out into the unknown’ by Desmond Bagley.
+Image title: Conflict at Reykjavík Harbour – From the film Út í óvissuna by Desmond Bagley.

-21:15 Out into the unknown.
-(Running Blind) British intelligence series in three episodes, based on a best-seller by Desmond Bagley, which has Icelandic translation.
+21:15 Út í óvissuna [Running Blind].
+British spy series in three episodes, based on the eponymous best-selling book by Desmond Bagley, which has been translated into Icelandic.
 Directed by William Brayne.
 Starring Stuart Wilson and Ragnheiður Steindórsdóttir.
 Appearing in this series are several Icelandic actors, including Steindór Hjörleifsson, Harald G. Haraldsson, Árni Ibsen, Jóna Sverrisdóttir, Lilja Þórisdóttir, Jó Sigbjörnsson and Flossi Ólafsson.
 The first episode.
-Alan Stewart, a former employee of British intelligence, is forced to deliver a parcel to Iceland otherwise his old enemy, the Russian spy Kennikin, will be told his location of Alan and that of his Icelandic girlfriend, Elin, who lives in Reykjavik.
+Alan Stewart, a former employee of the British secret service, is forced to deliver a packlage to Iceland otherwise his old arch-enemy, the Russian spy Kennikin, will be told where he can find his old friend and his Icelandic girlfriend, Elin, who lives in Reykjavík.